Lorreta-Anyika/Vrinda-Sales-Annual-Report-2022/README.md

 Based on the analysis, I recommend the following actions:

-1. Provide more of female wears since those are their customers
+1. Provide more of female products since those are their main customers
 2. efforts must be made to idenfify why sales drop dratsically from August and act accordingly.

 ---